cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CHAT.3.1v0.1
 Space history SHOULD be enabled for traceability of information.

-- _Rationale:_ Users engaged in Google Chat may inadvertently share sensitive or private information during conversations and details discussed in chats may be crucial for future reference or dispute resolution.
+- _Rationale:_ Users engaged in Google Chat may inadvertently share sensitive or private information during conversations.
+Details discussed in chats may be crucial for future reference or dispute resolution.
 Enabling chat history for Google Chat may mitigate these risks by providing a traceable record of all conversations, enhancing information accountability and security.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping